fbielejec/fbielejec.github.io/_posts/2018-10-18-optimize-contracts.md

 # <a name="using"/> Using the optimizer

-Optimizer is suported since version `1.0.2` of the plugin:
+Optimizer is supported since the version `1.0.2` of the plugin:

 ```clojure
 :plugins [[lein-solc "1.0.2"]]